 Claims filed by applicants who’ve already waited more than 125 days for a determination decision from the VA automatically fall into the backlog category.
 As of December 3rd, 92,558 claims were listed as backlogged with the VA.
 Though the December 2016 veterans disability benefits statistics report shows a large increase in backlogged claims, it’s still smaller than the jump we saw last month in November.

 - As of December 3, 2016: 92,558

 - Difference: +8,517

 - Daily churn: +425.85 claims deleted from the backlog

-If you’re a veteran who just applied for benefits or thinking about submitting your application in the near future, don’t be overly concerned about the December 2016 veterans disability benefits statistics report.
+If you’re a veteran who just applied for benefits or will in the near future, don’t be overly concerned about the December 2016 report.
 The backlog has stayed below 100,000 claims overall since September 2015, so rest assured that the VA is making every effort to clear out those pending applications and get you the benefits you need as quickly as possible.

 Let An Experienced Attorney Help You

-If you haven’t yet filed your benefits application, consider getting help from a VA-accredited attorney in your area.
-A professional disability advocate or lawyer who works on a contingency basis can give you legal advice without charging any upfront fees.
+If you haven’t yet filed your benefits application, consider getting help from a VA-accredited attorney near you.
+A professional disability advocate or lawyer who works on contingency can give you free legal advice.
 Professional legal representatives can explain what paperwork to submit with your application that best supports your disability claim.
-Of course, an attorney can request status updates from the VA on your behalf or contest an unfavorable decision by filing your appeal.
-To see if you may qualify for legal assistance, click the button below to get your free veterans benefits evaluation now.
+Of course, an attorney can request status updates from the VA on your behalf or appeal your claim’s denial.